-Faculty Highlight: Professor’s Research Course Results in Student Presentations at the Utah Dental Health Association
+Faculty Highlight: Professor’s Research Course Results in Student Presentations at the Utah Dental Hygienist's Association

-Brenda Armstrong’s research methodology course consistently results in a number of students being invited to present informative posters at the Utah Dental Health Association research poster competition each February in Salt Lake City.
-This year, nine DSU students will present their informative research posters along with students from other Utah Universities.
+Brenda Armstrong’s research methodology course consistently results in a number of students being invited to present informative posters at the Utah Dental Hygienist's Association research poster competition each February in Salt Lake City.
+This year, eighteen DSU students will present their informative research posters along with students from other Utah Universities.
 The course and posters expose students to the scientific method, research designs and research process used in medical research.
+This active-learning experience is to better prepare oral health providers to make evidence based decisions.
 Last year, two DSU students won the state-wide competition.
-For more information, contact Brenda Armstrong at firstname.lastname@example.org.
+For more information, contact Brenda Armstrong at email@example.com.

 Program Highlight: Associate General Counsel, Intellectual Property and Patents